-Alison Skinner FCSP is Treasurer Alison qualified as a physiotherapist in Glasgow and worked for many years in teaching at UCH, and is a Trustee of the Halliwick Association of Swimming Therapy and treasurer of the international Halliwick Association.
+Alison Skinner FCSP (Treasurer) qualified as a physiotherapist in Glasgow and worked for many years in teaching at UCH and is a Trustee of the Halliwick Association of Swimming Therapy and treasurer of the international Halliwick Association.
 She was one of the London Regional representatives on the CSP Council in the 1990s and from there was nominated as an MBF Trustee.
-She continued as a Trustee after she left Council and has been treasurer for many years, ensuring that the charity has an investment portfolio that will enable the MBF to be sustainable for the future.
+She continued as a Trustee after she left Council and has been Treasurer for many years, ensuring that the charity has an investment portfolio that will enable the MBF to be sustainable for the future.

-Heather De Mello - Lay Trustee Heather is a Social Worker working in London until her retirement in 2016, in many roles of social care including older people and mental health and management.
+Heather De Mello (Lay Trustee) is a Social Worker working in London until her retirement in 2016, in many roles of social care including older people and mental health and management.
 During her working life she had extensive experience of managing budgets and strategic planning, and statutory regulation, which gives sound judgement and valuable insight and knowledge into the work of an MBF trustee.

-Marion Richardson - Lay Trustee Marion has a background in A&E nursing and in Western medical acupuncture and was, for many years, a lecturer at the University of Hertfordshire.
+Marion Richardson (Lay Trustee) has a background in A&E nursing and in Western medical acupuncture and was, for many years, a lecturer at the University of Hertfordshire.
 Since retiring from this role, she has continued to practice clinically and to teach in a non University setting.
 Marion has been a Council member of several healthcare related charities and joined the MBF as a trustee in April 2019.

-Dorothy Toyn MCSP DSA(CSP) Dorothy worked in the independent sector for most of her career and now works in her own private practice in Hertford.
+Dorothy Toyn MCSP DSA(CSP) worked in the independent sector for most of her career and now works in her own private practice in Hertford.
 She was the East of England representative on the CSP Council for 15 years.
-During this time she became involved with the MBF and chaired it for 10 years up until 2018, steering it through major governance changes, the outsourcing of the application process and the MBF Centenary in 2017.
-She is now the MBF Administrator.
+During this time she became involved with the MBF and was chair for 10 years, steering the fund through major governance changes, the outsourcing of the application process and the MBF Centenary in 2017.
+She is currently the MBF Administrator.